dujh22/x-LLM/README.md

 # Extrapolating Large Language Models to Non-English by Aligning Languages

+> Note: This project is a replication and learning for the original project (please refer to the citation at the end), which is located at https://github.com/NJUNLP/x-LLM

 This repository contains the code implementation for the project that aims to empower pre-trained Large Language Models (LLMs) on non-English languages by building semantic alignment across languages.
 The project explores cross-lingual instruction-tuning and multilingual instruction-tuning techniques.
 The code implementation is based on [Stanford Alpaca](https://github.com/tatsu-lab/stanford_alpaca).

 ![](./xllama.jpg)